moeid404/wp-lemp-docker/roles/2.remote_user/README.md

-# Ansible Playbook: User Creation and SSH Setup
+# User Management and SSH Setup Role

-This Ansible playbook is designed to automate the process of creating a user, setting up SSH access, and configuring sudo privileges on a remote server.
+This role is designed to automate the process of creating a user for whoever tries to run the playbook, setting up SSH access, and configuring sudo privileges on a remote server.
 Additionally, you can enable the option to create and configure a teammate user.

 ## Tasks Overview